 - Concentration: I found it easier to focus my concentration on whatever I intended.

 - Focus: I mastered focusing due to continual ADHD squirreling and awareness.
-Basically everything I did became a meditation practice great at refocusing over and over.
+Basically everything I did became a meditation practice great at continual refocusing.

 - Forgiveness: I’ve always had trouble letting go of certain things.
-Finally, I was able to let go of my past, my worries, my habits, and forgive past abuse, and most especially, myself.
+Finally, I was able to let go of my past, my worries, my shame, my habits, my self-centeredness, and forgive past abuse, and most especially, I forgave myself.
 It also became very difficult for others to do anything I deem unforgivable.

 - Healing: no longer at war with myself, I started healing my childhood wounds and lifelong psychological damage I had accumulated.
 Cleaned out repressed feelings, and never again lost control or got clinically depressed.